bennyo27/dsa-templates/src/content/subtopics/sliding-window.md

 The window is determined by right - left, if some condition is met we move the left side of the window.
 Meanwhile the right is moving as well to progress through the rest of the array.

+Here is an example of the Sliding Window Fixed implemented in JavaScript:

 ```javascript
 function slidingWindow(array, k) {
   let left = 0;